THE RESPIRATORY SYSTEM

 - Paired Cartilages: Arytenoids (pyramid-shaped), Corniculates (small conical nodules), Cuneiforms (narrow, elongated)

-Functions of Larynx
+Functions of the Larynx:

 - Phonation: Vocal cords vibrate to produce sound

-- Respiration: Regulates airflow via glottis
+- Respiration: Regulates airflow via the glottis

 - Coughing and Sneezing: Reflex actions to clear airways

-The trachea (windpipe) is a 10-11 cm long pathway from the larynx to the 5th thoracic vertebra, where it splits into right and left bronchi.
+The trachea is a 10-11 cm long pathway from the larynx to the 5th thoracic vertebra, where it splits into the right and left bronchi.
 It is composed of 16-20 C-shaped rings of hyaline cartilage.

-Functions of Trachea
+Functions of the Trachea:

 - Prevents airway kinking during head/neck movements

-- Acts as mucociliary escalator
+- Acts as a mucociliary escalator

 - Warms, humidifies, and filters inhaled air

-- Generates cough reflex
+- Generates the cough reflex

-- Transports air to and from lungs
+- Transports air to and from the lungs

 - Defends against microorganisms

-- Regulates temperature of inhaled air
+- Regulates the temperature of inhaled air

-Functions of Bronchi and Bronchioles
+Functions of Bronchi and Bronchioles:

-- Provide passageway for air
+- Provide a passageway for air

 - Warm and humidify inhaled air